openshift/route-monitor-operator/README.md

     3.1. if you want to use a local image use IMG=<custom-image>
 4. use `make deploy` to deploy your operator on a cluster you are logged into 4.1. this also can have the IMG
-5. check logs with `oc logs -n openshift-logging deploy/route-monitor-operator-controller-manager -c manager`
+5. check logs with `oc logs -n openshift-monitoring deploy/route-monitor-operator-controller-manager -c manager`
 6. retrigger pull of pod with `oc delete -n openshift-monitoring -lapp=route-monitor-operator,component=operator`

 ### Test operator locally